 For complex calculations involving multiple conversions, convert in stages to reduce the risk of errors.
 Instead of trying to convert all values at once, break the calculation into smaller steps and convert each value individually.

-This approach can help you keep track of the conversions and ensure that you are using the correct conversion factors and formulas.
+This approach can help you keep track of the conversions and confirm that you are using the correct conversion factors and formulas.
 It also makes it easier to identify and correct any errors that may occur during the conversion process.

 Consider Significant Figures